You are using an outdated browser. For a faster, safer browsing experience, upgrade for free today.

 These controls may apply only to future processing and may not require BTR to reverse prior processing, delete completed transaction records, remove lawful records, alter aggregated or de-identified data, unwind model or system improvements, or stop processing that is necessary for security, fraud prevention, legal compliance, dispute handling, service delivery, rights handling, payments, app-store handling, or enforcement of our terms.

-To exercise your rights or manage certain preferences, use the relevant account settings where available or contact us using the details in Section 24.
+To exercise your rights or manage certain preferences, use the relevant account settings where available, visit https://beatstorapon.com/delete-mobile-account for mobile account deletion requests, or contact us using the details in Section 24.

 18. App Store and Google Play privacy disclosures